fbpx

 Days 18-20

-Before you make your way homeward, check out one of the most memorable stops of program on the Southernmost tip of Virgin Gorda, The Baths.
+Before you make your way homeward, check out one of the most memorable stops of the program on the Southernmost tip of Virgin Gorda, The Baths.
 You and your friends will test your sense of adventure as you leap off Jump Rock and explore the many tunnels and passageways created by the massive boulders that surround you.
+You will snorkel through The Baths National Park and swim through a healthy reef.
+Here you can test out your coral and reef fish identification skills!

 Day 21